annanizhoni/bustracker/README.md

 ## Roadmap

-- Change the blue background to a flesh tone and make the eyes bloodshot.
+- Get the Marin County transit API to work so I can track the bus in real time.
+Get the custom colors to apply to the Google map.

 ## License